-In recent years, a number of proposals to legalise medical assistance in dying have been considered by Parliaments in Australia and New Zealand.
+In recent years, a number of proposals to legalise voluntary assisted dying have been considered by Parliaments in Australia and New Zealand.
 Find out more about the RACP’s work on this complex issue.

 The Medical Specialist Access Framework is a guide to promote and support equitable access to specialist care for Australia's Indigenous peoples.

 Child health inequities can start early in childhood or even before birth and increase over time, meaning that the greater a child’s disadvantage, the worse their health, development and wellbeing.

 The prevalence of obesity has increased rapidly in Australia and NZ.
 Find out more about what actions are needed to prevent obesity and reduce its impact across the life course.